Teach English in Spain in Spanish Public Schools

 4) Learn a new language, Spanish, while Living in Spain

 As previously mentioned, knowledge of the Spanish language is not a requirement to teach English in Spain with ConversaSpain.
 It will be the responsibility of the participant to decide the extent of which to improve one's Spanish.
 It is very easy to arrange conversation classes or tandem exchanges with friends or fellow teachers.
 Spanish is one of the most popular languages to be learning.
 With over 400 million native speakers across the globe, Spanish is the second more commonly spoken language after Mandarin and before English.
 Learning this language will certainly open doors and create opportunities not only in Spain but across Latin America and the USA.
-Those with a real interest in learning Spanish can apply for our Spanish Language and Culture Immersion Week option.
+Those with a real interest in learning Spanish can apply for our Spanish Language and Culture Immersion Week option (only available in October).

 5) Gain International Experience to Boost Future Employability